Less frequent conditions which may be caused by H. influenzae infection include:

 In Scotland, typing is conducted on all cases with positive laboratory reports for H. influenzae, in order that national trends in disease subtypes can be monitored.
 Further enhanced surveillance is carried out for all H. influenzae cases identified in children under the age of 5 and type b strains across all age groups.

-There were no known deaths associated with H.influenzae to the end of the second quarter of 2020.
+There were no known deaths associated with H. influenzae in the first quarter of 2021.

 Figure 2 demonstrates the epidemiological impact of the Hib vaccine, for those aged under five (routinely vaccinated group) and for all ages (including under fives).
 There was a marked decrease in cases from 1992 in all age groups, followed by a rise in case numbers in the early 2000s.
 Case numbers decreased again following the introduction of the Hib booster vaccine, and figures have remained relatively stable since 2011.

-Figure 2: Laboratory reports of invasive Haemophilus influenzae type b disease in Scotland, 1988 to 2020 (to week 26)
+Figure 2: Laboratory reports of invasive Haemophilus influenzae type b disease in Scotland, 1988 to 2021 (week 13)

 Figure 3 presents laboratory reports by serotype, since the introduction of the Hib booster campaign in 2003.